 Set Billing Frequency

-In the Billing Frequency section, set the Billing Cycle to choose how often the membership bills: Daily, Weekly, Biweekly, Monthly, Quarterly, Every Four Months, Semi-Annually, or Yearly.
-If you have multiple bank accounts configured, select which Deposit to account receives membership payments.
+In the Billing Frequency section, set the Billing Cycle to choose how often the membership bills: Daily, Weekly, Biweekly, Every Six Weeks, Every Ten Weeks, Every Twelve Weeks, Monthly, Quarterly, Every Four Months, Semi-Annually, or Yearly.
+If you have multiple bank accounts configured, use Deposit to to route membership payments — pick Bank account to always deposit to one specific account, or Sale location to deposit to whichever account is tied to the location where each member signed up.
+When you choose Sale location, also pick a Fallback bank account that’s used whenever a member’s sale location has no account of its own.

 Configure Credits and Discounts